joeyahines/GRCS/readMe.txt

 For use on an Arduino or compatible device.
 The goal of GRCS is to quickly program Arduino powered robots and other remote controlled devices.

-The robot receives an array from a controller (GRC is provided with the project).
+The robot receives an array from a controller (GRC is provided with this project).
 The array includes device data such as device type, pin, GRCS control id, etc.